jembi/openhim-mediator-mapping/docs/docs/setup.md

 - SERVER_PORT - Default: **3003**

+  > The server port to start the application on

 - LOG_LEVEL - Default: **info**

+  > The log level at which the logs should be printed out

 - OPENHIM_URL - Default: <https://localhost:8080>

+  > The URL to the OpenHIM instance<br />
-  > If running the OpenHIM in a docker container substitute in the **container name** instead of **localhost**.
+  If running the OpenHIM in a docker container substitute in the **container name** instead of **localhost**.

 - OPENHIM_USERNAME - Default: **root@openhim.org**

+  > The OpenHIM user to authenticate with

 - OPENHIM_PASSWORD - Default: **openhim-password**

-  > The OpenHIM requires this default API password to be changed on first login.
+  > The OpenHIM password for the supplied user to authenticate with

 - TRUST_SELF_SIGNED - Default: **true**

+  > Bypass the nodejs ssl certificate check on self signed certificates<br />
-  > Only set this variable to `true` if you are using it in a non-production environment
+  Only set this variable to `true` if you are using it in a non-production environment

 - OPENHIM_REGISTER - Default: **true**